Equitable Life Building (Manhattan): Architecture

 Arthur Gilman and Edward H. Kendall designed the Equitable Life Building, with George B. Post as a consulting engineer.
 The building occupied the entire block bordered by Broadway to the west, Cedar Street to the north, Nassau Street to the east, and Pine Street to the south.
 The Equitable Life Building was made of brick, granite, and iron, and was originally built with seven above-ground stories and two basement levels.
 This count excluded a pavilion in the mansard roof above the seventh story, which would have counted as an eighth floor.

 Accounts differ on the building's height at the time of its completion, with a cited height figure of 142 ft.
 According to a contemporary article in The New York Times, the Equitable Life Building was at least 130 ft tall.
-Architectural historian Robert A. M. Stern wrote that was likely the actual height based on a "convincing analysis" by architectural writer Lee Edward Gray.
+Architect Robert A. M. Stern wrote that was likely the actual height based on a "convincing analysis" by architectural writer Lee Edward Gray.
 An expansion in 1885 brought the total height to 155 ft and nine stories.
 Up to five separate structures made up the building.
 Its final height may have been 172 ft.

 The building was touted as fireproof, with innovative features such as elevators and electric lighting.
 With an ornate arcade, it was described as a predecessor to 20th-century edifices that functioned as "micro-cities".